rbchan/modfit/keys/lm/lm-key.md

     ## [1] 352.6342

 This is obviously a bad idea.
 Even with only three parameters, it would take forever to find the true maximum likelihood estimates (MLEs).
 Fortunately, there are many optimization functions in `R`.
-Weâ€™ll use `optim`, but `nlm` or `nlminb` would work just as well.
+We'll use `optim`, but `nlm` or `nlminb` would work just as well.

 The `optim` function requires starting values and a likelihood function.
 If the likelihood function needs arguments other than the parameter vector, you can pass these to optim through the `...` argument.
 If you want standard errors, you need to compute the hessian matrix.